How to Generate Subtitles with Accurate Timestamps

 • Subtitle editor with playback sync

-Best for: Subtitle-focused workflows without needing extra AI analysis tools.
+Best for: subtitle-focused workflows without needing extra AI analysis.

-VEED combines video editing with automatic subtitle generation.
-It is useful if you want to edit the video and add subtitles in the same platform.
+VEED combines editing with auto subtitle generation.
+Useful when you want to edit and caption in one place.

 Key features: